 For more on anime heads and faces see:

 Step 2 – Place & Draw the Ears

 For placing the ears draw a horizontal line through the middle of the head and then a line between that and the chin.
 Draw the ears between these lines.

 Step 3 – Place & Draw the Eyes

 Bigger and wider eyes tend to make characters look younger.
-For an older anime characters draw the eyes vertically narrower and with smaller pupils in relation to the rest of the eye.
+For an older anime characters draw the eyes vertically narrower and with slightly smaller irises/pupils in relation to the rest of the eye.

 To position the eyes you can use the horizontal line though the middle of the face in the previous step and draw the eyes below that.

 Please note that for real eyes you would want to draw the eye directly on that line (or even above it) but in anime the eyes tend to be draw lower down.
 For the front view draw the eyes roughly far enough apart that you can fit another eye in between them.